 - Classic Champagne Cocktail

 - Sugared Cranberries – so pretty in a champagne glass

-I think the most important thing to keep in mind is to relax, smile and have fun during the holidays.
-It always works out, and the people around you, really just want to spend time together!
+I think the most important thing to keep in mind during the busy holidays is to relax, smile, and have fun.
+It always works out, and the people around you, really want to spend time together more than anything else.

 Whip the cream cheese and goat cheese with a hand mixer until fluffy, about 2 minutes.

-Add the Za’atar, lemon zest and the parsley.
+Add the Za'atar, lemon zest, and parsley.
 Mix well for 1 minute.
 Place the mixture into a small bowl, and then chill for 30 minutes

-Shape into two balls, wrap in waxed paper and cheese at least 2 hours.
+Shape into two balls, wrap in waxed paper and cheese for at least 2 hours.